sonny-maan/Optimal-Tech-Test/README.md

 ## Notes

 This solution uses the Google Maps Distance Matrix API to show the user the distance between two UK postcodes, it assumes that the user would be driving.
-If I were to improve this solution I would include a switch statement and prompt the user to select if they are driving, walking or cycling to their destination, as each would have a slightly different distance.
+If I was going to improve it I would include a switch statement and prompt the user to select if they are driving, walking or cycling to their destination, since each would have a slightly different distance.